"

-4.2 Heavy Equipment You May Encounter on the Job Site
+4.2 Heavy Equipment You May Encounter at the Jobsite

 Douglas Rupik, M.Ed., JIW

-Equipment and machines have enabled us to increase our productivity as well as take on tasks that would otherwise be too big for us.
-It is important to remember that just as these machines easily accomplish heavy tasks, they can also easily injure or kill you.
+Equipment and machines have enabled us to increase our productivity as well as take on tasks that would otherwise be too big for us as individual welders.
+Never forget that just as these machines easily accomplish heavy tasks, they can also easily injure or kill you.

 Heavy equipment can be categorized as:

-Cranes, forklifts, and hoists are so commonly seen and used that it is easy to become complacent about safety around them.
-Unfortunately, injuries and deaths can result from improper use of these types of equipment.
-As a result of accidents over the years, the government has increased training and credential requirements regarding who is allowed to operate and work with these machines, especially cranes in construction.
+Cranes, forklifts, and hoists are so commonly seen and used on jobsites that it is easy to become complacent about safety when around them.
+However, injury and death can result from improper use of these types of equipment.
+In fact, as a result of accidents over the years, the government has increased training and credential requirements regarding who is allowed to operate and work with these machines, especially cranes, in construction.
+It is best to form good habits for working around these equipment and then continue with them for the entirety of your career.

 A yellow crane cable hoist.